Our experts have ranked 150+ telescopes

 Explore Scientific 10" Truss Dobsonian

 The upper tube assembly sits on top of the truss poles, and it holds the secondary mirror, finderscope, and focuser of the telescope.
 Typically, the upper tube assembly is formed of two lightweight rings with struts in between, as you will find on this telescope.
-The upper tube assembly is also very light as it is almost completely hollow while still being quite strong.
+The upper tube assembly is also very light, as it is almost completely hollow while still being quite strong.

-The truss poles are the main feature in a telescope like this.
+The truss poles are the main feature of a telescope like this.
 Truss poles replace the typically very heavy metal tubes that become impractical for large telescopes, and they make the telescope far more portable.
 Truss poles are the set of eight poles that form a triangular shape (hence the name “truss”) and make the telescope extremely rigid-perhaps more rigid than a closed tube telescope.
 The truss poles detach from the upper and lower sections of the telescope easily, leaving only the lower and upper tube assemblies, which themselves are very small.
 The poles make up the bulk of the telescope’s length but are quite small.
 These factors make truss telescopes extremely portable and lightweight.

-• The ES 10” has a focal length of 1250mm, which is f/5 when you consider the 10-inch primary mirror.
-F5 is a decent speed for a 10-inch telescope, as it is usable for both planetary and deep-sky observing comfortably, while still being short enough to use without a ladder.
-Because of that, the F/5 focal ratio also does not create as much coma as a faster mirror, and because of that, you do not need an expensive coma corrector to remove distracting aberrations.
+The ES 10” has a focal length of 1250mm, which is f/5 when you consider the 10-inch primary mirror. f/5 is a decent speed for a 10-inch telescope, as it is usable for both planetary and deep-sky observing comfortably while still being short enough to use without a ladder.
+Because of that, the f/5 focal ratio also does not create as much coma as a faster mirror, and because of that, you do not need an expensive coma corrector to remove distracting aberrations.

 Accessories Included

-• The telescope includes mirror cooling fans that are incorporated into the box.
+The telescope includes mirror cooling fans that are incorporated into the box.
 These fans allow you to cool the mirror quite quickly at night, so the views are not compromised by a changing mirror shape.
 Fans also have the advantage of blowing away any would-be dew that could land on the mirror surface, ruining views.

-The Explore Scientific 10” Dob, being a truss tube, has some fairly major changes in operation compared to other telescopes, but also includes a novel form of collimation.
+The Explore Scientific 10” Dob, being a truss tube, has some fairly major changes in operation compared to other telescopes but also includes a novel form of collimation.
 Here I will go over the whole process of operations needed to set up this telescope and the front collimation feature.
 The ease of setup is what makes the truss-style tube an interesting alternative to solid tube telescopes, even if it needs more setup steps.

 The ES10 begins with laying down the mirror box.
 Then, you attach the altitude bearings.
 These bearings can be taken off, which makes them easier to move because they are so big, especially the extra-large ones on this telescope.
 You can mount the altitude bearings at different positions to take different eyepiece weights into account so the telescope does not become unbalanced.